 If that sounds like a bit too much adventure for your last day, consider relaxing instead, such as hanging out by the pool, hitting some of the best shopping on the Strip, or catching another show.

 It can also be fun to more deeply explore the casinos and resorts on the Strip to find some hidden gems you might have missed on the first day.
-For example, consider seeing the thought-provoking works of art at the Bellagio Gallery of Fine Art, hop on a gondola at The Venetian, or see the tallest freestanding observation tower in the United States at the Stratosphere.
+For example, consider checking out the art at the Bellagio Gallery of Fine Art, hop on a gondola at The Venetian, or see the tallest freestanding observation tower in the United States at the Stratosphere.

 Frequently Asked Questions about Planning a Las Vegas Itinerary